inko-lang/website/source/faq.html.md

 collected, instead it will happen at some future point in time.
 This means it's best to explicitly dispose of external resources the moment you no longer need them.

+### Is finalisation deterministic?

+No. Once an object is garbage collected, it may be finalised at any given point in time.
+The only guarantee is that _if_ an object is garbage collected, if will be finalised before the program terminates, unless a bug or panic prevents this from happening.

 ### Does the virtual machine guarantee resources are cleaned up upon termination?